 Andrews’ beaked whales have never been seen alive in the wild.
-This means that we know very little about their behaviour and relationships.
+This means that we know very little about their behavior and relationships.

 What do Andrews' beaked whales eat?

-Based upon the stomach contents of stranded whales though, we do know that they have a specialised diet, feeding mainly on deep-water squid.
+Based upon the stomach contents of stranded whales though, we do know that they have a specialized diet, feeding mainly on deep-water squid.

 Where do Andrews' beaked whales live?

 Half of all stranded Andrews’ beaked whales have been found in New Zealand.
 Others have also washed up on Australia’ southern coast (including Tasmania), the Falkland Islands and Argentina.
 From this, it is believed that they have a circumpolar distribution and prefer sticking to the colder waters of the southern hemisphere.